FC – Free Chlorine

 CYA – Cyanuric Acid

-CYA can be raised with cyanuric acid.
-Cyanuric acid is sold under a variety of names, including Stabilizer, Conditioner, Instant Pool Water Conditioner, Stabilizer 100, Stabilizer & Conditioner, etc. Instant Pool Water Conditioner is a liquid product which is significantly more expensive than the other forms.
+Cyanuric Acid (CYA) is sold under a variety of names, including Stabilizer, Conditioner, Instant Pool Water Conditioner, Stabilizer 100, Stabilizer & Conditioner, etc. Instant Pool Water Conditioner is a liquid product which is significantly more expensive than the other forms.

-Solid/granular cyanuric acid (CYA) should be placed in a sock and the sock put in the skimmer basket or suspended in front of a pool return.
+Solid/granular CYA should be placed in a sock and the sock put in the skimmer basket or suspended in front of a pool return.
+If suspending near a return jet, ensure the sock cannot rest against the pool surface since the granules are acidic and could potentially discolor the surface.
 After adding CYA you should leave the pump running for 24 hours and not backwash/clean the filter for a week.
-Squeezing the sock periodically will help it to dissolve faster.
+After soaking for about 30 minutes, squeezing the sock periodically will help it to dissolve faster.
 Test and dose chemicals in your pool assuming the amount of CYA added is in the pool according to Poolmath.
 CYA can be tested the day after it is fully dissolved from the sock.

 The best thing to use to raise the salt level is water softener salt.
 Look for salt that is 99.4% pure or better and doesn’t have any rust inhibitor or other additives.
 The best choices include Diamond Crystal® Solar Salt Extra Coarse Crystals in blue bags, Morton® White Crystal® Water Softener Salt in blue bags, or Diamond Crystal® Sun Gems® Crystals Water Softener Salt in yellow bags.